Bubbledogs. Kind of a weird name.

 Mullet.
 Gone in one bite.
 Another example of letting the ingredients speak for themselves.
 Fresh, with a hint of citrus, delectable.

 Chicken skin.
 This was something astounding.
 Chicken skin with bacon bits in some sweet (honey?) sauce.
-Salty, sweet, crunchy and meltingly soft fat created a symposium in my mouth.
+Salty, sweet, crunchy and meltingly soft fat created a symphony in my mouth.

 Ceps being prepared.